AcademySoftwareFoundation/xstudio/share/docs/_sources/user_docs/playback.rst.txt

 In most cases xSTUDIO should be able to play back through cached frames at the required frame rate of the media.
 Although the Viewer has been optimised to get the most out of your graphics card, slow playback can result if you are trying to view very high resolution images and your computer's video hardware can't match the required data transfer rates.

-For media that can be decoded faster than the playback rate, like many common compressed video stream codecs or EXRs compressed with the DWA/DWB, you should be able to largely ignore xSTUDIO's cacheing activity as it will be able to stream data off the disk for playback on demand.
+For media that can be decoded faster than the playback rate, like many common compressed video stream codecs or EXRs compressed with the DWA/DWB, you should be able to largely ignore xSTUDIO's caching activity as it will be able to stream data off the disk for playback on demand.